sayyadirfanali/Myna/README.md

 SIL Open Font License

 ## Credits
-Myna is an improved version of an earlier font [Hera](https://github.com/sayyadirfanali/Hera.git) which was inspired by many many beautiful and popular open-source monospace fonts including Source Code Pro, Fira Mono, Inconsolata, Plex Mono, Office Code Pro, Anonymous Pro.
-More details can be found on the Hera repository.
+Myna started out as [Hera](https://github.com/sayyadirfanali/Hera.git) which was a customised version of Source Code Pro but now has come a long way after stealing many beautiful designs from Fira Mono, Inconsolata, Plex Mono, Office Code Pro, Anonymous Pro.

-## Improvements
+## Contributions
-Myna is a very simple font with no styling, no ligatures, and is designed to be used in every terminal.
-However, if you want the shape of some glyph to be changed or some new non-ASCII glyph to be added please feel free to open issues if you want to add some changes.
+Myna is designed to be used in every terminal primarily with ASCII text.
+If you want the shape of some glyph to be changed or find Myna lacking in some non-ASCII glyph and want it to be added, please feel free to open issues.
+You can also contact me at irfan@irfanali.org.